Sj-Amani/Practical_Behavioral_Cloning/README.md

 ### 4. Model Architecture and Training Strategy
-There has been prior work done to predict vehicle steering angles from camera images, such as NVIDIA's "End to End Learning for Self-Driving Cars" (http://images.nvidia.com/content/tegra/automotive/images/2016/solutions/pdf/end-to-end-dl-using-px.pdf), and comma.ai's steering angle prediction model (https://github.com/commaai/research/blob/master/train_steering_model.py).
+There has been prior work done to predict vehicle steering angles from camera images, such as NVIDIA's "End to End Learning for Self-Driving Cars", and comma.ai's steering angle prediction model.
 Here, I used the comma.ai's steering angle prediction model.

 #### Model Architecture
 The CNN model that I used here has the following layers and information: